-- Once you've made all the necessary settings changes, click Sign in.
+- Once you've made all the necessary settings changes, click Done.

 - You may be prompted with an Activate device admin app screen.
 This screen details the permissions assigned to the account from the mail server -- things like remote wipe capabilities, setting password rules, etc. Simply click Activate on this page.